White is not a neutral color

 Why call this section on the attitudes and experiences of White Americans The View from Above?
 Not because all White Americans have an easy life.
 First of all, no one does.
 All the money in the world won’t insulate you from many of life’s trials.
-And not because all White people are economically and socially well-to-do.
-According to the Census Bureau, 40% of Americans who live below the poverty line are non-Hispanic Whites
+And not because all White people are economically and socially well-off.
+According to the Census Bureau, in 2019 over 40% of Americans who live below the poverty line are non-Hispanic Whites

 (see page 15).
 That’s the largest single group.

 Note, however, that 60% of the U.S. population is White, non-Hispanic, so White people are under-represented among the nation’s poor.
 As we saw in The Vertical Dimension of Race: Social Power, Whites have greater access to all kinds of resources, on average, and have fewer problems (unemployment, poverty, chronic disease, etc.) as a result.
 And as we saw in The History We Inhaled, White people have consistent advantages, on average, when it comes to things like job applications.
 Over time, that really adds up.
 White women still deal with sexism, of course, and White people with disabilities have to contend with ableism.
 When it comes to issues of race, however, even White people who are disadvantaged in other ways still have an advantage for being White.